VAT Guide Austria • 2026

 In Austria, there are two different tax numbers issued by the Finanzamt: the VAT number (UID) and the tax number (Steuernummer), which have a different format and use.

-• The Austrian UID number, preceded by the ATU prefix, is used exclusively for VAT settlements and company identification in EU transactions, similar to the Polish VAT-EU number.
-It consists of eight digits preceded by the ATU prefix, e.g., ATU99999999
+The Austrian UID number, preceded by the prefix ATU, is used exclusively for VAT settlements and company identification in EU transactions, similar to the Polish VAT-EU.
+It consists of eight digits preceded by the prefix ATU, e.g., ATU99999999.

-Non-residents planning to do business in Austria can apply for both numbers at the same time when registering for VAT.
+Non-residents planning to do business in Austria can apply for both numbers at the same time when registering for VAT in Austria .

 When do you need to get a VAT number in Austria?